Commonly Treated Conditions

 What causes a Corn?

 A corn is caused by too much pressure.
-The pressure may be from:
+This pressure may be caused by:

 - tight-fitting shoes